moby/moby/docs/reference/api/docker_remote_api_v1.16.md

       container
 -   **ExposedPorts** - An object mapping ports to an empty object in the form of:
       `"ExposedPorts": { "<port>/<tcp|udp>: {}" }`
--   **SecurityOpts**: A list of string values to customize labels for MLS systems, such as SELinux.
+-   **SecurityOpt**: A list of string values to customize labels for MLS systems, such as SELinux.
 -   **HostConfig**
   -   **Binds** – A list of volume bindings for this container.
 Each volume